A pink pig standing on grass

 Despite countless promises, the Bill stalled, and eventually in May 2023 it was dropped altogether.

-During this time, we have seen animal welfare be continuously deprioritised and be seemingly forgotten.
-Along with the Kept Animals Bill; the government-backed Hunting Trophies (Import Prohibition) Private Members Bill also stalled in the House of Lords in September last year.
-We are also awaiting the published consultation responses from a government consultation on the sale and trade of fur in the UK, as well as a promised public consultation on the cage keeping of farmed animals.
+During this time, we have seen animal welfare be continuously deprioritised and seemingly be forgotten.
+Along with the Kept Animals Bill; the government-backed Hunting Trophies (Import Prohibition) Private Members Bill also stalled in the House of Lords in 2023, with a second iteration of this falling again in 2024.
+We are also still awaiting the published responses from a government consultation in 2021 on the sale and trade of fur in the UK.

-In this crucial period, with the various political parties due to be announcing their upcoming election manifestos, we need to remind politicians that #AnimalsMatter.
-As part of a long-term animal welfare strategy, we want to see the following reflected in all political party’s upcoming election manifestos:
+As part of a long-term animal welfare strategy, we want to see the following reflected in all political parties upcoming election manifestos:

 • An end to puppy and kitten smuggling